 If your #Apple iPhone 6s (#iPhone6s) Home button felt unusually hot, or the touchscreen suddenly becomes unresponsive, responds inconsistently or slowly, then this content might be able to help you fix it.

-Shortly after the official release of Apple’s newest iPhone flagships late last year, early owners of the iPhone 6s started to raise complains regarding an issue on extremely hot Home button while others said their iPhone’s touchscreen has gone completely unresponsive.
+Shortly after the official release of Apple’s newest iPhone flagships late last year, early owners of the iPhone 6s started to raise complains regarding an issue on extremely hot Home button while others said that they have an iPhone touch screen not working problem or the touch screen has gone completely unresponsive.

 Often times these problems are associated with a faulty hardware, which require an authorized Apple technician’s aid for repair.
 While that’s apparently a wiser option, it also denotes paying extra for repair costs unless your device is still under warranty.

 If you’re among those with iPhone warranties that are already void and are experiencing the same problems as previously mentioned, then you may resort to the following workarounds before taking a trip to the Apple Store or contact Apple Support to escalate your concern.